dyhes/zulip/docs/development/remote.md

 # Developing on a remote machine

-The Zulip developer environment works well on remote virtual machines.
+The Aloha developer environment works well on remote virtual machines.
 This can be a good alternative for those with poor network connectivity or who have limited storage/memory on their local machines.

-We recommend giving the Zulip development environment its own virtual machine with at least 2GB of memory.
-If the Zulip development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
+We recommend giving the Aloha development environment its own virtual machine with at least 2GB of memory.
+If the Aloha development environment will be the only thing running on the remote virtual machine, we recommend installing [directly][install-direct].
 Otherwise, we recommend the